 Chances are a baggage handler in Honolulu will know a surfboard when they see it, but a baggage handler at JFK or Newark Liberty International may not if they are new to the job.
 You want to be prepared for all scenarios and take the right precautions that your surfboard arrives in one piece at your destination.

 What Happens if the Airline Damages Your Board?

+Contrary to what you might think, it’s not a case of “hard luck, get over it” if the airline damages your surfboard during transit.
 In fact, regulations set by the Department of Transportation (DOT) require the airlines to compensate travelers for any damage that they cause to transported goods.